• Skip to primary navigation

 To make this cheesecake gluten-free, I swapped out a traditional graham cracker crust for a gluten-free crust for cheesecake with my gluten-free graham cracker crust.

-• Gluten-free Graham Cracker Crust - This crust is really easy to make and only takes a few simple ingredients: gluten-free graham crackers, sugar, and butter.
+• Gluten-free Graham Cracker Crust - This crust is easy to make and only takes a few simple ingredients: gluten-free graham crackers, sugar, and butter.

 Overhead view of the ingredients needed for a gluten-free cheesecake filling.